How to make cupcakes in a jar?

 - Packed to perfect – cool your cakes and layer cake & frosting until the jar is filled

 Cupcakes in a jar is a phenomenon that has taken over the dessert world.
 Sunflour Baking Company has been on the forefront of the cupcake in a jar craze.
 They make the perfect gift or sweet treat for yourself.
-While Sunflour Baking Company is always ready to ship your cupcakes in a jar near and far, we wanted to share some of our best tips and tricks with you for how to make cupcakes in a jar at home.
+While Sunflour Baking Company is always ready to ship your cupcakes near and far, we wanted to share some of our best tips and tricks with you for how to make cupcakes in a jar at home.
+Or check out “How to Order Cupcakes Online“.

 Bringing the Flavor